 Congressional Research Service Reports on the Internet-- The non-partisan U.S. Congressional Research Service, based at the Library of Congress, prepares thousands of unclassified reports a year on a vast range of topics at the request of members of Congress.
 Many CRS reports are on foreign affairs topics or U.S. foreign policy issues.
 Thousands of these first-rate reports are available in full-text PDF online, but they are scattered on the Internet and poorly indexed by regular search engines.
 The Open CRS collection is one searchable source to find these reports online.
 The Department of State posts many Congressional Research Service reports on international affairs.
 The Federation of American Scientists posts Congressional Research Service Reports on international security issues.
-The Library of the U.S. Air University posts a large, selected collection.
 The National Council for Science and the Environment posts CRS reports about environmental and related topics, extending quite broadly, even into international finance.
 The University of North Texas Libraries post a large searchable collection of CRS Reports.
 The DocuTicker reporting service offers a constantly updated archive of recently-available CRS Reports.
 Be sure to try the two very helpful limited area search engines at zFacts and the Internet Archive that search Congressional Research Service Reports online sites.

 Cyber Cemetery-- From the